wchorski/dgray-MERNstack/README.md

   - [ ] color picker for background & highlight color
   ### server
   - [x] add `allowedOrigins.js` variable to .env for easy config
+  - [ ] see if hosting API on a seperate domain will work with cookies
 </details>